Generation Z in the United States: Cigarette-smoking and substance abuse

 Bloomberg reported in 2019 that members of Generation Z were twice as likely as an average American to consume cannabis.
 About 1% of the number of legal marijuana consumers came this demographic cohort, and that number tripled in 2019.
 Generation Z is the first to be born into a time when the legalization of marijuana at the federal level is being seriously considered.
 As of 2019, cannabis is legal in 33 U.S. states as well as in Canada and Uruguay.
 Even though Generation Z may not think of cannabis as anything more than a controversial issue, there is mounting concern on its effects on human health.
-A survey of literature reveals that marijuana usage is linked to, among other things, impaired driving, higher risks of stroke testicular cancer, memory loss, and certain mental illnesses, such as psychosis.
-Pregnant women, teenagers, and people prone to mental illnesses are especially vulnerable.
-Compared to those who do not use cannabis or those who start after they reach 16 years, people who start before that age suffer from reduced cognitive functioning (including planning and decision-making skills), and higher levels of impulsivity.
-About one in ten marijuana users developed a substance use disorder, meaning they continue to use it even though it causes problems in their lives, and those who use it before the age of 18 are more likely to suffer from it.
+A survey of literature reveals that marijuana usage is linked to, among other things, impaired driving, higher risks of stroke, testicular cancer, memory loss, and certain mental illnesses, such as psychosis.
+Compared to those who do not use cannabis or those who start after they reach 16 years, people who start before that age suffer from reduced cognitive functioning and higher levels of impulsivity.
+About one in ten marijuana users developed a substance use disorder, and those who use it before the age of 18 are more likely to suffer from it.
 Marijuana use in the United States is three times above the global average, but in line with other Western democracies.
 Forty-four percent of American high-school seniors have tried the drug at least once, and the typical age of first-use is 16, similar to the typical age of first-use for alcohol but lower than the first-use age for other illicit drugs.

-In a 2019 study, Jean Twenge and her collaborators examined surveys from the National Survey on Drug Use and Health of 200,000 adolescents aged 13 to 17 from 2005 to 2017 and 400,000 adults aged 18 and over from 2008 to 2017.
-They found that while there was a marked increase in the number of teenagers and young adults reporting mental illness, there was no corresponding development among those of 26 years and up.